Sun Devil® Athletics

 3. Turn right onto McDowell and head east to the Beeline Highway (Highway 87).
 A sign will be noted: "To Payson, Arizona."

 4. Proceed north-northeast on Highway 87 to Payson.
-Continue through the small city of Payson and at the northeast end of Payson take Highway 260 which will be on the right.
+Continue through the small city of Payson, and at the northeast end of Payson, take Highway 260, which will be on the right.

 6. After crossing the Tonto Creek bridge, the turn into Camp Tontozona is one mile past the fire station turnoff on the right side of the road.
-A private parking lot is approximately 300 yards from the gate.
+A private parking lot is about 300 yards from the gate.

 We encourage carpooling for all fans.
-There simply isn't enough parking at Camp T and most fan parking takes place on a closed section of State Route 260.
+There simply isn't enough parking at Camp T, and most fan parking takes place on a closed section of State Route 260.
 Fans will need to walk.

 Limited cart services will be available, but we are unable to accommodate all fans.